Ashutosh-Mishra21/verlet_int/README.md

 The Pygame window will appear, and you'll see a physics playground.

 # Controls
-- Left Arrow: Move the rectangle to the left.
+- [Left Arrow: Move the rectangle to the left.]
-- Right Arrow: Move the rectangle to the right.
+- [Right Arrow: Move the rectangle to the right/]
-- Left Mouse Button: Click to create particles.
+- [Left Mouse Button: Click to create particles.]
 Particles will interact with gravity and bounce off the screen borders.
 When they collide with the movable rectangle, they will bounce off it.